Supreme Court clears way for deportation to South Sudan of several immigrants with no ties there

 The push comes amid a sweeping immigration crackdown by Trump's Republican administration, which has pledged to deport millions of people who are living in the United States illegally.
 The Trump administration has called Murphy's finding "a lawless act of defiance."

-The White House and Department of Homeland Security did not immediately respond to messages seeking comment.
+McLaughlin called Thursday's decision “a win for the rule of law, safety and security of the American people."

 Authorities have reached agreements with other countries to house immigrants if authorities can’t quickly send them back to their homelands.
-The eight men sent to South Sudan in May had been convicted of serious crimes in the U.S.
+The eight men sent to South Sudan in May had been convicted of crimes in the U.S. and had final orders of removal, Immigration and Customs Enforcement officials have said.

 Murphy, who was nominated by Democratic President Joe Biden, didn’t prohibit deportations to third countries.
-But he found migrants must have a real chance to argue they could be in danger of torture if sent to another country.
+But he found migrants must have a real chance to argue they could be in danger of torture if sent to another country, even if they've already exhausted their legal appeals.

+The men and their guards have faced rough conditions on the naval base in Djibouti where authorities detoured the flight after Murphy found the administration had violated his order by failing allow them a chance to challenge the removal.
+They have since expressed a fear of being sent to South Sudan, Realmuto said.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.